-Environment Recycling & Waste Is Your Tea Steeped in Plastic?
-By Katherine Martinko Senior Writer University of Toronto Katherine Martinko is a writer and expert in sustainable living.
-She holds a degree in English Literature and History from the University of Toronto. our editorial process Twitter Twitter Katherine Martinko Updated May 20, 2020 Public Domain.
-Unsplash / Drew Taylor Share Twitter Pinterest Email Recycling & Waste Plastics Zero Waste A new study shows that all-plastic teabags release billions of particles into hot water.
+News Environment Is Your Tea Steeped in Plastic?
+By Katherine Martinko Katherine Martinko Twitter Senior Editor University of Toronto Katherine Martinko is an expert in sustainable living.
+She holds a degree in English Literature and History from the University of Toronto.
+Learn about our editorial process Updated May 20, 2020 This story is part of Treehugger's news archive.
+Learn more about our news archiving process or read our latest news.
+Share Twitter Pinterest Email Public Domain.
+Unsplash / Drew Taylor News Environment Business & Policy Science Animals Home & Design Current Events Treehugger Voices News Archive A new study shows that all-plastic teabags release billions of particles into hot water.
 Just when we thought (or hoped?) food manufacturers were moving away from plastic packaging, some tea companies are embracing it.
 There has been a subtle shift toward using all-plastic tea bags, rather than the conventional type that contains up to 25 percent plastic (still problematic).
 This change concerned researchers at McGill University in Montreal, who decided to investigate.
 Their study has just been published in the American Chemical Society's journal, Environmental Science & Technology.
 Billions of Plastic Particles Per Cup Led by chemical engineering professor Nathalie Tufenkji, the researchers purchased four types of commercial teas packaged in plastic bags.
 They removed the tea leaves, rinsed the bags, then steeped them at 95F, which is typical tea-making temperature.
 What they found is alarming.
 From a McGill press release, "Using electron microscopy, the team found that a single plastic teabag at brewing temperature released about 11.6 billion microplastic and 3.1 billion nanoplastic particles into the water.
-These levels were thousands of times higher than those reported previously in other foods."The team then tested the effects of these particles on water fleas (Daphnia Magna), tiny aquatic organisms.
-They dosed the fleas with differing quantities of the microplastic and nano plastic particles and found that, while the animals survived, "they did show some anatomical and behavioral abnormalities."
-The researchers say that more research is needed to determine whether or not humans experience similar side effects.
+These levels were thousands of times higher than those reported previously in other foods."
 Consuming a Credit Card Each Week We do know, though, that humans are ingesting plastic through their food – as much as 5g per week, or equivalent to a credit card – and this is cause for concern mainly because of the chemicals that plastics contain.
 It's known that "the tiniest particles are capable of entering the bloodstream and lymphatic system, could affect the immune response, and aid transmission of toxic chemicals."
 Many of these chemicals are hormone-disruptors, carcinogens, harmful to the liver and reproductive systems, and linked to obesity and developmental delays.
 In other words, it's not something we should be messing around with.
 Buy your tea bags without plastic!
 Loose-leaf is the best way to go, not to mention the best tasting.